AbulSyed/post-pwa/README.md

 ## Building a PWA with quasar

 - Start app in pwa dev mode using ```quasar dev -m pwa```
-- Quasar generates manifest.json file and links automatically to the html file.
+- Quasar generates manifest.json file and links it automatically to the html file.
 You can edit manifest.json in the quasar.config.js file.
 - Quasar uses workbox framework to make it easier to manage our service worker.
 Quasar also generates a src-pwa folder with the following:
   - register-service-worker.js -> registers service worker listens to various events
   - custom-service-worker.js -> where all our service worker code lives (setup precaching, background sync and push notifications)